Unternavigation

 Due to its funding and pension model, the AHV has been a solidary social insurance since its foundation.
 Contributions and pensions witness a certain degree of social redistribution.
 The redistribution effect is primarily based on the fact that the contributions (payroll contributions) have to be paid on the whole income, while pension benefits levels are capped.
 Although workers with particularly high salaries also pay high AHV contributions, they do not receive more than the maximum pension when they retire – which is only twice as high as the minimum AHV pension.
 In other terms, this means that men and women earning low wages throughout their lives receive higher pensions relative to their contributions when compared to high-wage earners.
 However, this redistribution effect is offset by the other components of the three-pillar system that, on the whole, barely modifies the unequal distribution of income.

 The AHV has been financed by policyholders’ payroll contributions and state subsidies, particularly revenues from alcohol and tobacco duties, since 1948.
 A percentage of value added tax has also been used to fund the AHV since 1999.
 Furthermore, tax revenues from casino duties have been earmarked for the AHV since 2000.
-In 2011, the sources of AHV income were as follows: payroll contributions: 74 per cent, federal subsidies: 19 percent, value added tax: six per cent, casino duty: one per cent.
+The reform to stabilise the AHV (AHV 21) adopted by the Swiss electorate in 2022 will increase general VAT by 0.4 percentage points to 8.1% for the benefit of the AHV.
+The tax reform and AHV financing (TRAF, 2019) was already designed to generate additional income for the AHV by increasing the federal contribution, raising the AHV contribution rate and increasing VAT.
+In 2023, the sources of AHV income were as follows: payroll contributions and employers: 73 , federal subsidies: 20 percent, value added tax and Casino Tax 7 percent.

 AHV inflows were usually higher than its expenditures until the mid-1970s.
 The growth of wages and the adjustment of contribution rates around 1969 made it possible to raise the level of benefits.
 Since the 1980s, expenditures have once again been surpassed by AHV inflows.
 The exceptions are the second half of the 1990s when the AHV compensation fund temporarily fell below the minimum of one year’s expenditures, as well as 2002 (new economy crisis) and 2008 (financial crisis).
 Following a capital transfer to disability insurance, the AHV reserves amounted to around 40 billion francs in 2011.
-Income including capital gains totaled 39 billion francs and expenditure 38 billion in 2011.
+In 2023, the capital will amount to just under CHF 50 billion in line with rising income and expenditure.
+Over the same period, income totalled over CHF 52 billion and expenditure just under CHF 50 billion.

 Literatur / Bibliographie / Bibliografia / References: Binswanger, Peter (1986), Geschichte der AHV, Schweizerische Alters- und Hinterlassenenversicherung, Zürich; Bundesamt für Sozialversicherungen (2005), Vergleich zwischen der AHV und der beruflichen Vorsorge (BV) aus wirtschaftlicher Sicht (Forschungsbericht 5/05), Bern; Website Bundesamt für Sozialversicherungen: www.bsv.admin.ch.